flube2/VR-Funhouse-Christmas-Edition/Sources.md

 #SOURCES.md

-Everything not listed was created by Frank Lubek, unless I forgot to include credits, in which case, let me know!
+*Everything not listed was **likely** created by Frank Lubek, unless I forgot to include credits, in which case, let me know!*

-I'm only human.
+Legal:
+None of the credited persons have endorsed this game in any way, shape, or form.
+This game has been created solely by Frank Lubek from Lubek Enterprises and all content has been attributed, whether mandated by licensing or not, to the best of abilities.
+Lubek Enterprises has done their best to attribute credits, HOWEVER, if you find that they have used your files without attribution, or any issues, please email flubek@gmail.com with the email subject being "VRFHCE Copyright Violation" or "VRFHCE Issue" and the content will either be attributed or replaced promptly.

+*I'm only human, sometimes I over look things.
+And if I'm not aware of them, I can't correct any issues.*

+UE Legal:
-Legal: “VR Funhouse: Christmas Edition uses Unreal® Engine.
+“VR Funhouse: Christmas Edition uses Unreal® Engine.
 Unreal® is a trademark or registered trademark of Epic Games, Inc. in the United States of America and elsewhere.
 Unreal® Engine, Copyright 1998 – 2020, Epic Games, Inc. All rights reserved.”

 General
 Re-map Inputs - Frank Lubek

-Intro / Menus